 winding your way to Franciscan Retreats and Spirituality Center in Prior Lake, MN.

-You arrive at 16385 Saint Francis Lane in Prior Lake and even as you view our
+You arrive at 16385 Saint Francis Lane in Prior Lake and even as you view the

-inviting cedar wood sign and follow the curves of our long driveway you feel some
+inviting cedar wood sign and follow the long curving driveway you feel some

-of your concerns of life already begining to drift away.
+of your concerns of life already beginning to drift away.
 You know you are going to

 rejuvenate yourself mentally, spiritually and physically over the next 40 or so hours

-door open for you making sure feel expected and in the right place.
-The check in
+door open for you making sure you feel expected and in the right place.
+The check-in

 team welcomes you, hands you a light packet of retreat information and shows you